Garmin Venu 3 vs Samsung Galaxy Watch 8 Classic

 Which one is better?

-The Garmin Venu 3 is the better buy for most people - its 14-day battery life crushes the Galaxy Watch 8 Classic's 49-hour limit.
-That said, grab the Samsung Galaxy Watch 8 Classic if you want a stunning display and a classic design - it's heavier but offers 64GB of storage for music and apps.
+The Garmin Venu 3 is the better buy for most people - its impressive 14-day battery life crushes the Samsung Galaxy Watch 8 Classic's 49 hours.
+That said, grab the Galaxy Watch 8 Classic if you want a stylish design with a physical rotating bezel.

 Who should buy each?